jsheppard95/energy_minimization/README.md

 $ python exercise2.py
 ```

-This will write three files to the output directory `data`:
+This will write three files to the output directory `/data`:

 ```
 K100_energy_min.txt